hypnosisfoundation/documentation/docs/litepaper/index.md

 ### Integrated rollup engine

-In order to keep our gasprices at its minimup, we have developed and integrated an own optimistic rollup-engine that operates via an on-chain oracle.
+In order to keep our gasprices at its minimum, we have developed and integrated an own optimistic rollup-engine that operates via an on-chain oracle.
 With our optimistic rollup engine we can achieve:

 - 10-100 times more TPS than on our base-layer
 - Wrapped transactions leading in a reduction of gasprice